Food and Product Safety

 Parents, caregivers and teachers can download materials that help pre-school kids develop healthy eating and lifestyle habits early.
 The site includes dancing games with familiar Sesame Street characters, tips on eating "anytime foods" with Cookie Monster, storybooks, and Seasame Street videos to watch online.

-If you have a comment or question about a specific food featured in an advertisement directed to kids, contact us firstname.lastname@example.org.
+If you have a comment or question about a specific food featured in an advertisement directed to kids, contact us at firstname.lastname@example.org.